DawoodBhatti/dogs-vs-cats/README.md

 could generalise to a class classification problem using: https://machinelearningmastery.com/how-to-make-classification-and-regression-predictions-for-deep-learning-models-in-keras/?

 upload final program as an executable which doesn't require any python installations or packages?

+can use pyinstaller

+So, build is for construction, dist is your finished product, and release is your gift-wrapped box for the world.
+Think of it like baking:

+build is the messy mixing bowl

+dist is your finished cake

+release is when you put that cake in a lovely box and hand it to someone with a smile